SimonLucasETHZ/dynamic-ad-as-playground/README.md

 ## License & credits

-The model and interactive tool are an educational implementation of the textbook DAS–DAD framework.
+The model and interactive tool are an educational implementation of the textbook DAS-DAD framework.
 The original interactive tool was developed in Excel in 2023 by **Lucas Simon & Juri Ezzaini**.

 The original project code in this repository is released under the